TechsCode-Team/UltraCustomizerWiki/5-Addons/17-Locale.md

 <br>

 ### Elements
 * This addon requires a premium spigot plugin.
-Because we have temorarily no acces to the plugin we can't provide any element or constructor
+Because we have no access to the plugin we can't provide any element or constructor